Gary Roberts (footballer, born 1987): Later career

 He signed a new one-year deal with Chester in June 2019 after completing a training regime with the club's strength and conditioning coach set by joint-managers Anthony Johnson and Bernard Morley.
 Roberts said that "They know I'm a madman, but it's managing that madman."
 He scored two goals in 25 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Chester in the play-offs in seventh place.
 He featured just twice in the 2020–21 season, which was also curtailed early due to the ongoing pandemic.
 His departure at the end of his contract was confirmed in December 2020.

 On 21 July 2021, Roberts joined North West Counties Premier Division side Congleton Town, linking up with former Port Vale teammates Richard Duffy and Tom Pope, the former of which was now managing Congleton.
 He was sent off during a 2–1 home defeat to Avro on 14 September.
 He was also sent off in a 4–1 home win over Runcorn Town on 18 December after being shown two yellow cards.
 On 1 February 2022, he signed with Runcorn Town.
 Town were relegated at the end of the 2021–22 season.

 In June 2022, Roberts joined with Flint Mountain of the Welsh Ardal Leagues.
+The club finished fourth in the 2022–23 season.
+He scored six goals in seven games for Waggon & Horses of the Chester & Wirral Football League in the 2023–24 season.

 International career

 Roberts has played for England at under-16, under-17, under-18, and under-19 levels.

 He was in the England squad for the 2004 UEFA European Under-17 Championship.
 He played in all the matches, as England topped their group with a 2–0 win over Ukraine, a 3–1 win over Portugal, and a 1–0 victory over Austria.
 The team were eliminated at the semi-final stage by a Cesc Fàbregas penalty for Spain.
-He was sent off in the Third Place play-off against Portugal, as the team went on to lose in a penalty shootout.
+He was sent off in the Third Place play-off against Portugal, as the team went on to lose in a penalty shoot-out.

 He captained England under-18s in a goalless draw with Norway at Vale Park on 10 June 2005.

-On 20 May 2006, Roberts scored the winning goal as the England under-19's beat Northern Ireland under-19's 2–1 in a UEFA European Under-19 Championship elite qualification game in Belgium.
+On 20 May 2006, Roberts scored the winning goal as the England under-19s beat Northern Ireland under-19s 2–1 in a UEFA European Under-19 Championship elite qualification game in Belgium.
 He also played in the 2–1 defeat to Belgium, and 1–0 loss to Serbia and Montenegro; as England finished a disappointing last place in their group, failing to qualify for the tournament.